 What are the safety risks associated with membership in a fraternity or sorority?

 It can be perceived that fraternity or sorority membership may compromise a student's safety and well-being.
 This certainly is not the case.
-In order to be recognized by the College and maintain membership in the Panhellenic, Inter-Fraternity, or National PanHellenic Councils, all fraternities and sororities are required to follow alcohol and risk management policies in accordance with the state law of Virginia, and are enforced by both College administrators and members of fraternities and sororities themselves.
-In addition, the fraternity and sorority councils ensure that the chapters are promoting a safe environment for its members.
+In order to be recognized by William & Mary and maintain membership in the Panhellenic Council, Interfraternity Council, or National PanHellenic Councils, all fraternities and sororities are required to follow alcohol and risk management policies in accordance with the state law of Virginia, and are enforced by both William & Mary and members of fraternities and sororities themselves.
+In addition, the fraternity and sorority councils ensure chapters are promoting a safe environment for its members.